 Our auditors are experienced in conducting Partners in Injury Reduction COR audits for ACSA, AASP, ASC, CCSA, 1SO9001 and Enform certifying partners to evaluate compliance and assess effectiveness of the management system.
 Our auditors combine in depth knowledge of regulatory programs and management system expertise.

 Audits are coordinated through a Certifying Partner appropriate to their industry.
-The Certifying Partner than reviews the audit for compliance with quality standards.
+The Certifying Partner then reviews the audit for compliance with quality standards.
 If the audit meets all of the standards, the Certifying Partner in conjunction with Alberta Human Resources and Employment, will issue a COR to the employer.

 Davis Safety has worked with a multitude of companies in a variety of industries over the years including oil & gas, chemical plants, commercial construction and more.
 Many companies that have been in operation internationally for some time as well as smaller or starter companies.
 We provide assistance in building or refining your safety program that protects the very people that make it successful as well as protecting investors.

-We can assist in creating an audit and inspection system that may be as unique as your company.
+Assist in creating an audit and inspection system that may be as unique as your company.
 Providing you the documentation, piece of mind, and safety record that will demonstrate your due diligence for regulatory purposes as well as providing a consistent measuring tool for your company to continually gauge and improve your safety performance & standards.

-Working with your team to assess, develop, or revise/evolve safe work procedures & practices that are relevant and practical to perform any task safely and efficiently.
+Work with your team to assess, develop, or revise/evolve safe work procedures & practices that are relevant and practical to perform any task safely and efficiently.

 Having properly written technical documentation is an investment that improves worker safety and reduces equipment damage.
 Whether your employees are responsible for the operation of thousands of dollars in equipment or millions, it is crucial to ensure they are trained in how you want the equipment to be run.